geelen/mcp-discovery/README.md

   -p <prompt>          User prompt to send to the LLM

+  -n <runs>            [Optional] Number of times to run (default: 1)
+                       If > 1, enters benchmark mode with statistics

+  -c <concurrency>     [Optional] Number of concurrent workers (default: 1)
+                       Each worker maintains its own MCP server pool

   --help               Show this help message

+Modes:
+  Single run (n=1):    Outputs complete JSON response to stdout
+                       Progress messages go to stderr

+  Benchmark (n>1):     Runs multiple inferences concurrently
+                       Shows progress, statistics, and latency metrics
+                       Saves per-run logs to temp directory
+                       Returns exit code 0 if all pass, 1 if any fail

 Providers:
   Configure in providers.json.
 Currently supported: